Vertical scaling policies

 Introduction

 Scaling policies allow you to manage all your workloads centrally.
-You can apply the same settings to multiple workloads simultaneously or create custom policies with different settings and apply them to multiple workloads simultaneously.
+You can apply the same settings to multiple workloads simultaneously or create custom policies with different settings and apply them to selected workloads.

 When you start using the Workload Autoscaler component, all your workloads will automatically have a default scaling policy using our default settings.
 When a new workload appears in the cluster, it will automatically be assigned to the default policy.